• Skip to content

 Summary:

 Featuring vibrant flavors and textures, this Shrimp Avocado Salad with tomatoes and citrus dressing is a tasty summer salad that takes less than 30 minutes to make.
-It's also a great choice for anyone looking for low carb, keto friendly salad recipes.
+It's also a great choice for anyone looking for a low carb salad recipe.

 shrimp avocado salad in wooden bowl